Mbour, Senegal: What to pack, what to wear, and when to go [2024]

 Luggage scale to avoid fees

-A plug adapter that supports outlet types C, D, E and K. Make sure to pick the necessary kind.
-The vast majority of adapters currently sold are just plug changers and expect your electronics to convert the voltage themselves.
-If yours can't do that they could get destroyed.
-This one should work in most locations.
+A plug adapter that supports outlet types C, D, E and K. Take care to find the necessary kind.
+Most adapters on sale are just plugs and expect your electronics to adjust the voltage themselves.
+If yours can't do that they could get fried.
+This one works in most areas.

 What to wear/what to pack: